Rang De Basanti

-Shot primarily in New Delhi, Rang De Basanti, was released globally on 20 January 2006.
+Shot primarily in New Delhi, Rang De Basanti was released globally on 26 January 2006.
 Upon release, the film broke all opening box office records in India, becoming the country's highest-grossing film in its opening weekend and holding the highest opening-day collections for a Hindi film.
+It eventually became the seventh highest grossing Hindi film of 2006.
 It received critical acclaim, winning the National Film Award for Best Popular Film, and being nominated for Best Foreign Language Film at the 2007 BAFTA Awards.
 The film was chosen as India's official entry for the Golden Globe Awards and the Academy Awards in the Best Foreign Language Film category, though it did not ultimately yield a nomination for either award.
 A. R. Rahman's soundtrack, which earned positive reviews, had two of its tracks considered for an Academy Award nomination.